lotrando/realist-hyprland-desktop/readme.md

 ## About this project

-This project contains complete installation commands and config files for create Gentoo linux with Hyperland desktop for Web Developers.
+This project contains complete installation commands and config files for create Gentoo linux with Hyperland desktop.
+This desktop is intended for web developers, but it can also be used by a regular user.

 ## Final desktop One monitor screenshot